Liisa-Holm-group/ISS_tools/README.md

     pip install .
     ```

-    Or for development (with linting & tests):
+    Or for development (with linting):
     ```bash
     pip install -e .[dev]
     ```